-More information concerning practical examinations/recitals, may be obtained from the Department of Performance Exam Scheduler, jennifer [dot] stephenson [at] mcgill [dot] ca (Jennifer Stephenson).
+Information concerning practical examinations/recitals, may be obtained from the Department of Performance Exam Scheduler, jennifer [dot] stephenson [at] mcgill [dot] ca (Jennifer Stephenson)

 Students may take one non-music elective per term to be graded under the Satisfactory/Unsatisfactory option.
 The decision to have a non-music elective course graded as Satisfactory/Unsatisfactory must be made by the student before the end of the add/drop period on Minerva.